-Do not let the computer-adaptive format of the Accuplacer test make you nervous or apprehensive.
-You cannot 'fail' the Accuplacer tests.
-There are no passing scores for the Accuplacer tests.
+Do not let the computer-adaptive format of the ACCUPLACER test make you nervous or apprehensive.
+You cannot 'fail' these tests as there are no passing scores.
 You will get a score at the end of the tests which will be an indication of your proficiency in the skills being tested.
-So read each question carefully and answer it in the best possible manner because the Accuplacer tests are going to help you in choosing the college program that would be the best for you depending upon how you have scored in the Accuplacer tests.
+So read each question carefully and answer it in the best possible manner because these tests are going to help you in choosing the college program that would be the best for you depending upon how you have scored.

-Although you cannot 'fail' the Accuplacer tests, different colleges may have different policies related to the interpretation of Accuplacer scores.
-Most colleges work out a score range that is required in a particular Accuplacer test as eligibility criteria for admission to a particular type of course.
+Although you cannot 'fail' the these tests, different colleges may have different policies related to the interpretation of ACCUPLACER scores.
+Most colleges work out a score range that is required in a particular ACCUPLACER test as eligibility criteria for admission to a particular type of course.
 You may be required to attend a developmental course if your scores fall in a particular range.
-Moreover, each college may have a different policy with respect to the Accuplacer tests.
-For instance, some colleges may not require Accuplacer scores if you have scored above a minimum SAT or ACT score that has been laid down by them.
-Therefore, you will have to get in touch with your desired college to get detailed information on how each college interprets Accuplacer scores.
+Moreover, each college may have a different policy.
+For instance, some colleges may not require these scores if you have scored above a minimum SAT or ACT score that has been laid down by them.
+Therefore, you will have to get in touch with your desired college to get detailed information on how each college interprets these scores.

-The option of retesting depends upon the college that requires the Accuplacer scores.
-Certain colleges allow you to retake the Accuplacer tests within one week of taking the tests; others might specify a time limit as long as a month before one can retake the Accuplacer tests.
-Remember that your Accuplacer scores are required for placement to a suitable course.
+The option of retesting depends upon the college that requires the ACCUPLACER scores.
+Certain colleges allow you to retake the ACCUPLACER tests within one week of taking the tests; others might specify a time limit as long as a month before one can retake them.
+Remember that your scores are required for placement to a suitable course.
 Delay in submitting your scores could affect your registration for a course as you could miss the last date for registration.
 Moreover, certain colleges clearly specify that you need to score higher in the retests in order for the retest scores to be considered while others might consider the scores of the retest even though they are lower than the initial scores.
-Therefore, it will be in your interest to take the Accuplacer tests with full commitment and sincerity when you take them for the first time.
+Therefore, it will be in your interest to take the tests with full commitment and sincerity when you take them for the first time.

-Like most other tests, one cannot expect to do well in Accuplacer without adequate study.
-You would be making a grave mistake if you are of the opinion that as Accuplacer is a placement test, one need not take it seriously.
-Remember that poor Accuplacer scores could mean spending time in attending developmental classes and delaying the commencement of your routine college-work.
-Moreover, mediocre Accuplacer scores would prevent you from being able to take your choice of course at college.
-Therefore, spend adequate time in going over the Accuplacer test content and preparing for the Accuplacer tests in such a way that you get admitted to a course of your choice.
+Like most other tests, one cannot expect to do well in ACCUPLACER without adequate study.
+You would be making a grave mistake if you are of the opinion that as ACCUPLACER is a placement test, one need not take it seriously.
+Remember that poor scores could mean spending time in attending developmental classes and delaying the commencement of your routine college-work.
+Moreover, mediocre scores would prevent you from being able to take your choice of course at college.
+Therefore, spend adequate time in going over the test content and preparing for the tests in such a way that you get admitted to a course of your choice.